May 5, 2026

 Packaging makes sure each garment reaches the customer in the right condition and aligns with brand standards.
 This page explains how products should be folded, the type and size of polybags required, and the carton dimensions and pack ratios to be used.

 It also specifies where carton labels and barcodes should be placed.
-Without these details, inconsistent packaging can drive up shipping costs and create issues with retailers, making this section very important for smooth delivery.
+Without these details, inconsistent packaging can increase shipping costs and cause issues with retailers, making this section crucial for smooth delivery.

 Costing Snapshot